amoeba/substrait-dataframe/README.md

 # substrait-dataframe

-A minimal reference implementation of creating a Python DataFrame library that executes on any engine that speaks [Substrait](https://substrait.io).
+A minimal reference implementation of creating a Python DataFrame library that can be adapted to execute on any engine that speaks [Substrait](https://substrait.io).
 The actual DataFrame library functionality is _very_ limited and this repository is mainly to show the integration with Substrait.

 ## Support Functionality